Welcome to The Climbing Dictionary !!!

 Topo

 A short drawing of the route.
-Good topos will allow you to spot the line right away, show the placement of bolts and belay stances, indicate where the crux is and what rating it has.
+Good topos will allow you to spot the line right away, show

 (f) Topo, (i) Topo, (e) Topo